 '''

+structlog.configure(

+wrapper_class=structlog.stdlib.BoundLogger,

+bind(new_values)

 Return a new logger with new_values added to the existing ones.

 Return type self.class

 critical (event=None, args, kw)

 Process event and call logging.Logger.critical() with the result.

 debug (event=None, args, kw)

 Process event and call logging.Logger.debug() with the result.

 error (event=None, args, kw)

-Process event and call logging.Logger.error() with the result.
+Process event and call logging.
+Logger.error() with the result.

 exception (event=None, args, kw)

 Process event and call logging.Logger.error() with the result, after setting exc_info to True.

 info(event=None, args, kw)

-Process event and call logging.
-Logger.info() with the result.
+Process event and call logging.Logger.info() with the result.

 log (level, event, args, kw)

 Process event and call the appropriate logging method depending on level.

 new (new_values)

-Clear context and binds initial_values using bind().
+Clear context and binds initial values using bind().

-'''

 Only necessary with dict implementations that keep global state like those wrapped by structlog.

+threadlocal.wrap_dict() when threads are re-used.

 Return type self.class

-threadlocal.wrap_dict() when threads are re-used.

-'''

-unbind (kevs)
+unbind (keys)

-'''

-'''
+Return a new logger with keys removed from the context.

+Raises KeyError - If the key is not part of the context.

+Return type self.class

 warn (event=None, args, kw)

-'''

-Process event and call logging.
-Logger. warning () with the result.
+Process event and call logging.Logger.warning() with the result.

-'''

 warning(event=None, args, kw)

-'''

 Process event and call logging.Logger.warning() with the result.

-'''

 class structlog.stdlib.LoggerFactory(ignore_frame_names=None)

-'''

 Build a standard library logger when an instance is called.

 Sets a custom logger using logging.setLoggerClass() so variables in log format are expanded properly.

-'''

 from structlog import configure

 from structlog.stdlib import LoggerFactory

 configure(logger_factory=LoggerFactory())

 '''

 Parameters ignore_frame_names (list of str) - When guessing the name of a logger, skip frames whose names start with one of these.
-For example, in pyramid applications you'll want to set it to ['venusian', 'pyramid.config'].
+For example, in pyramid applications you'll want to set it to ["venusian", "pyramid.config"].